apache/oozie/docs/src/site/markdown/WebServicesAPI.md

 This API returns `HTTP 400` when run on a resource other than a workflow, viz. bundle and coordinator.

+Note that when running on JDK8 the supported minimum minor version for this feature is `1.8.0_u40`.

 #### Job Status

 An `HTTP GET` request that returns the current status (e.g. `SUCCEEDED`, `KILLED`, etc) of a given job.
 If you are only interested